justinmahar/gatsby-starter-mdx-launchpad/README.md

   }
 }
 ```

+If you're unfamiliar, the syntax `...mdxContent` is the use of a [GraphQL fragment](https://www.apollographql.com/docs/react/data/fragments/).
+The fragment is defined in `src/data/MDXContent.ts` and includes all MDX data we want to query for, and makes things a lot cleaner and easier to read!

 > Tip: You can use [GraphiQL](http://localhost:8000/__graphiql) to easily create filters and sorts on your MDX content when your development server is running.